A child in Australia cannot depart Australia without having the consent of both parents or those who have parental responsibility.

 - Complete an airport watchlist request form and either:

 - File an Application with a Court seeking to limit or prevent the child from travelling overseas and includes a request that the AFP place the child’s name on the Family Law Watchlist; or

 - Obtain a Court Order that limits or prevents overseas travel of the child and includes a request that the AFP place the child’s name on the Family Law Watchlist.

 What is the difference between a conditional or absolute watchlist?

 A Watchlist Order may be absolute or conditional.
 For instance:

-- An absolute Order will prevent the child travelling altogether.
+- An absolute Order will prevent the child from travelling altogether.

-- A conditional Order will allow for the parents to provide authenticated consent which will remove the child from the Watchlist for a defined period of time.
-This consent is a statutory declaration signed by both parties which can be provided to the Federal Police proving that both parents consent to the child leaving Australia for a particular period of time.
+- A conditional Order will allow the parents to provide authenticated consent, removing the child from the Watchlist for a defined period of time.
+This consent is a statutory declaration signed by both parties, which can be provided to the Federal Police, proving that both parents consent to the child leaving Australia for a particular period of time.

-To establish whether a child is on the Family Law Watchlist, you or your lawyer will need to complete a Family Law Watchlist Enquiry Form.
+To establish whether a child is on the Family Law Watchlist, you or your lawyer will need to complete an Airport Watchlist Enquiry Form.
 The results of your enquiry will be subject to non-distribution or publication of information related to family law proceedings.

-You must provide a certified copy of a Government issued identification, such as a Drivers Licence or Passport.
-If possible, and to assist your enquiry, it is recommended that you also provide a copy of the Application or Order that places your child or children on the Family Law Watchlist.
+You must provide a certified copy of a Government-issued identification, such as a Drivers Licence or Passport.
+If possible, and to assist your inquiry, you also recommend that you also provide a copy of the Application or Order that places your child or children on the Family Law Watchlist.